AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 So, let's extract the MetaData.
 Make sure you have the file named guide.csv in the same dir of the python script

+Important: Make sure that the name of the file is the clade.

 ```python
 for file in *.fasta ; do python get_y_data.py -i $file ; done